Glovo/gitops-basics-workshop/README.md

 watch kubectl -n argocd get pods
 ```

-Now, in order to track our ArgoCD and Argo Rollouts, you can make the dashboards available by running
+Now, in order to track our ArgoCD and Argo Rollouts, you can create the dashboards available by running
 ```
-make dashboard
+./configure.sh  dashboard
 ```

 * ArgoCD Dashboard: http://localhost:8888 (Accept unsafe browsing)